squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

     }.toList

     /* This extra variable is required in order for quasiquotes to
-     * interpret these as the correct types */ var classBody = q"""
+     * interpret these as the correct types, see: https://docs.scala-lang.org/overviews/quasiquotes/syntax-summary.html  */ var classBody = q"""
      ..${methodDefs}
     """